Candice-Leigh-King/moving-moran/_posts/2021-10-21-ultimate-maui-guide.md

         text-html: >-
             <h4><strong>Activities:</strong></h4><ul><li><em><strong>Honolua
-            Bay- </strong></em>Walk through a literal fairytale land of banyan trees to a perfect snorkeling bay.&nbsp;</li></ul>
+            Bay- </strong></em>Walk through a literal fairytale land of banyan trees to a perfect snorkeling
-    -
-        _section-type: blog-text
-        text-html: >-
-            <ul><li><em><strong>Dragon's Teeth- </strong></em>Nice half mile
+            bay.&nbsp;</li><li><em><strong>Dragon's Teeth- </strong></em>Nice
-            walk along the ocean to see a cool lava flow formation that looks like jagged dragon teeth!
+            half mile walk along the ocean to see a cool lava flow formation that looks like jagged dragon teeth!
 Parking for the hike is from a parking lot off of office road, next to the Maui Pineapple Chapel.&nbsp;</li><li><em><strong>Surfing- </strong></em>This is a
             great area to try surfing for the first time.&nbsp; I do recommend starting with a trainer as surfing is hard to learn on your own and